Skip to main content

 RFC 9728 Protected Resource Metadata

-When OAuth is enabled and authorization_server_url is configured, the MCP server exposes a public (unauthenticated) metadata endpoint at:
+When OAuth is enabled and at least one authorization server is configured (authorization_server_url or authorization_server_urls), the MCP server exposes a public (unauthenticated) metadata endpoint at:

 This follows the RFC 9728 path-aware format.
 MCP clients use this endpoint to automatically discover the authorization server and all supported scopes.
 Example response: